-There a few signs of DVT that may not be noticeable if you’re not aware of the condition or what it can cause.
+There a few signs of DVT that may not be noticeable if you’re not aware of the condition or what it can cause, shares Yan Katsnelson M.D.
 Deep Vein Thrombosis (DVT) occurs when a blood clot forms in the veins that are deep in the body, often in the legs.
 Blood clots can be caused by anything that prevents the blood from circulating properly through the legs and ankles.

 As the blood is unable to move through the legs and ankles, it causes a backup of blood in the leg.
 This collection of blood often leads to an array of painful symptoms.